Content Marketing Guide for Local Business

 • Engage an online community of users

-With this understanding of the basic tenets, let’s look next on why creating articles and other Blog types makes such a difference to local company online marketing success including techniques for local SEO type content.
+With this understanding of the basic tenets, let’s look next at why creating articles and other Blog types makes such a difference to local company online marketing success including techniques for local SEO-type content.
 Here are 4 basic reasons;

 1. Content that is SEO optimized helps to get the website ranked higher in the SERPs.
 The higher the Ranking the more organic (free) traffic

-3. Content focused on customer needs and issues will add subscribers, followers and promote sharing
+3. Content focused on customer needs and issues will add subscribers, and followers and promote sharing

 4. Content is used to discuss an opportunity or issue and then linked to product or service offers

-What do the marketing statistics tell the local small and mid-size business about the importance of Content Marketing?
+What do the marketing statistics tell the local small and mid-size businesses about the importance of Content Marketing?

 Content Relevance to Social Media Marketing